Bank settlements create windfall for U.S., and wrangling over how it is spent

 Republicans in the state Senate want to use some of the money for tax rebates for homeowners.
 They would also use it to scrap a $500 million tax on utilities and phase out a $1.3 billion payroll tax that funds the Metropolitan Transportation Authority.

-Robert Astorino, the Republican challenger to Cuomo, a Democrat, in November’s election, wants funds to help replace the aging Tappan Zee Bridge that spans the Hudson River north of New York City.
+Robert Astorino, the Republican challenger to Cuomo, a Democrat, in November’s election, wants funds to help replace the ageing Tappan Zee Bridge that spans the Hudson River north of New York City.

 Budget expert Elizabeth Lynham, of New York’s Citizens Budget Commission, would like the state to use the money to retire debt or reduce state liabilities, such as pension or retiree health costs.